-August of 1967, Bill Austin bought Starkey Labs from Harold Starkey in Minnesota for $13,000.
+In August of 1967, Bill Austin purchased Starkey Labs in Minnesota from Harold Starkey for $13,000.

 Starkey opens its first subsidiary in Manchester, England.
-Over the next five years, Starkey opens facilities in Toronto, Canada; Glencoe, Minnesota; Hamburg, Germany and Paris, France.
+Over the next five years, Starkey opened facilities in Toronto, Canada; Glencoe, Minnesota; Hamburg, Germany and Paris, France.
 Starkey now operates more than 25 facilities and works in more than 100 markets globally.

-Bill creates the CARE program, a comprehensive series of booklets and videos that promotes the benefits of improved hearing.
+Austin creates the CARE program, a comprehensive series of booklets and videos that promotes the benefits of improved hearing.
 This work would later develop into national hearing healthcare plans.

 Starkey releases the CE-5 series, the industry’s first canal hearing aids.

-President Ronald Reagan gets fitted with Starkey INTRA hearing aids.
-The President’s fitting encourages a wider acceptance of hearing aids among the general public and boosting sales in the industry.
+President Ronald Reagan is fit with Starkey INTRA hearing aids, encouraging a wider acceptance of hearing aids among the general public and boosting sales in the industry.
 Reagan was one of five U.S. Presidents fit with Starkey hearing aids.

 Starkey introduces the first Completely-In-Canal (CIC) hearing aid.